coleifer/peewee/docs/peewee/api.rst

             or newer to take advantage of bulk inserts.

         .. note::
-            SQLite has a default limit of 999 bound variables per statement.
+            SQLite version prior to 3.32.0 (2020-05-22) generally have a default limit of 999 bound variables per statement (32766 for SQLite versions after 3.32.0).
             This limit can be modified at compile-time or at run-time, **but** if modifying at run-time, you can only specify a *lower* value than the default limit.